gjwdyk/Windows-11-VM/Force-Install/README.md

 ![Windows11 UtilMan](X1Windows11UtilMan.png)

-If you do want to try the option to change the screen size, on the launched "System's Settings" click/select `System` at the left column menu, then click/select `Display` and then choose the `Display resolution`.
+If you do want to try the option to change the screen size, on the launched "System's Settings" click/select `System` at the left column menu, then click/select `Display` on the right side, and then choose the `Display resolution`.
 The `utilman` or "System's Settings" is optional at this point.

 ![Windows11 SystemDisplay](X2Windows11SystemDisplay.png)